facebook/react-native/docs/NativeModulesIOS.md

 next: activityindicatorios
 ---

 Sometimes an app needs access to platform API, and React Native doesn't have a corresponding wrapper yet.
+Maybe you want to reuse some existing Objective-C or C++ code without having to reimplement it in JavaScript.
+Or write some high performance, multi-threaded code such as image processing, network stack, database or rendering.

+We designed React Native such that it is possible for you to write real native code and have access to the full power of the platform.
+This is a more advanced feature and we don't expect it to be part of the usual development process, however it is essential that it exists.
+If React Native doesn't support a native feature that you need, you should be able to build it yourself.

 This is a more advanced guide that shows how to build a native module.
 It assumes the reader knows Objective-C (Swift is not supported yet) and core libraries (Foundation, UIKit).

 ## iOS Calendar module example

-This guide will use iOS Calendar API example.
+This guide will use [iOS Calendar API](https://developer.apple.com/library/mac/documentation/DataManagement/Conceptual/EventKitProgGuide/Introduction/Introduction.html) example.
 Let's say we would like to be able to access iOS calendar from JavaScript.

 Native module is just an Objectve-C class that implements `RCTBridgeModule` protocol.
+If you are wondering, RCT is a shorthand for ReaCT.

 ```objective-c
 // CalendarManager.h